Ashley Tuttle

 Ashley Tuttle is an American musical theatre actress and dancer who is best known for her role in the musical Movin' Out, which earned her a Tony Award nomination in the category of "Best Performance by a Featured Actress".

 Biography

 Tuttle was first active in dance, joining the ballet company American Ballet Theatre at age 16 and later becoming a principal dancer in 1997.
 She remained a prima ballerina with A.B.T. for 17 years.

 In 2000 Tuttle joined the Twyla Tharp Dance Company while still also remaining a member of the American Ballet Theatre.

 In 2003, Tuttle made her Broadway debut in Movin' Out, a stage production of Billy Joel's music, as Judy.
 She was nominated for a Tony Best Featured Actress in a Musical.

 On May 22, 2011, Tuttle received an honorary doctorate of humanities degree from Wofford College in Spartanburg, South Carolina.

-Tuttle also teaches ballet classes at Mark Morris Dance Group, Usdan Center, and Barnard College.
+Tuttle is Director of Faculty at Ballet Tech, and also teaches ballet classes at Mark Morris Dance Group, Usdan Center, and Barnard College.